wdenton/oook/README.md

     0 12,18 * * * sleep $RANDOM; cd ~/oook; /home/wtd/.rvm/rubies/ruby-1.9.3-p448/bin/ruby oook

 $RANDOM is "a random integer between 0 and 32767" in bash.
 32767 seconds is a little over nine hours.

+## Thanks

+To Terry Pratchett for creating Discworld.